djtenpas/516project/index.md

 # Project Description

-Because I started attending ISU in January, I have not collected enough data to use my own project data.
+Because I started attending ISU in January 2023 (the beginning of the seester for this class), I have not collected enough data to use my own project data.
 This data comes from my advisor, Dr. Kaoru Ikuma, but it does not come from a research group that I am involved in.
 The data used in this project is water quality data sampled from a variety of locations along the Des Moines and Racoon River.

 ## Project Goals